Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation

-For the case of displacement control (figures~\ref{dnogamma} and~\ref{dgamma}), we change the parameters from table~\ref{tab:fp1} to $w_0=30$~MPa, $H^\mathrm{iso}_1=-0.08$~MPa and $H^\mathrm{iso}_{n_\mathrm{y}}=-0.0073$~MPa, to accelerate the damage evolution for illustrative purposes.
-We then set, alternatively, $\gamma_0=\infty$ and $\gamma_0=1$ MPa.
-Figure~\ref{dnogamma} shows the mechanical response of the displacement control test with $\gamma_0=\infty$, where we observe a relatively slow stress decay (figure~\ref{dnogamma}b).
-As a result of the AT-1 model, damage is triggered after 11 cycles (figure~\ref{dnogamma}c).
-This occurs when the total driving force $D$, modulated by the plastic driving force $D^\mathrm{p}$, intersects the constant-valued resisting force $R$ (figure~\ref{dnogamma}d).
-Figure~\ref{dgamma} shows the counterpart with $\gamma_0=1$ MPa, where the resisting force begins to decrease after 2 cycles, causing damage to be triggered after only 5 cycles (figures~\ref{dgamma}c and~\ref{dgamma}d).
-Consequently, figure~\ref{dgamma}b shows a notably faster stress decay than figure~\ref{dnogamma}b, as expected in very-low-cycle~fatigue.
+For the case of displacement loading (figures~\ref{dnogamma} and~\ref{dgamma}), we take the values from tables~\ref{tab:fp1} and~\ref{tab:fp2} as $w_0=75$~MPa, $H^\mathrm{iso}_1=-0.075$~MPa and $H^\mathrm{iso}_{n_\mathrm{y}}=-0.0068$~MPa, in order to accelerate the softening response for illustrative purposes.
+We then set, alternatively, $\gamma_0=\infty$ and $\gamma_0=1$~MPa.
+Figure~\ref{dnogamma} shows the mechanical response of the displacement loading test with $\gamma_0=\infty$, exhibiting a relatively slow stress decay.
+As a result of the AT-1 model, damage is triggered after 12 cycles.
+This occurs when the total driving force $D$, modulated by the plastic driving force $D^\mathrm{p}$, intersects the constant-valued resisting force $R$.
+Figure~\ref{dgamma} shows the counterpart with $\gamma_0=1$~MPa, where the resisting force begins to decrease after 2 cycles, causing damage to be triggered after only 6 cycles (figures~\ref{dgamma}(c) and~\ref{dgamma}(d)).
+Consequently, figure~\ref{dgamma}(b) shows a notably faster stress decay than figure~\ref{dnogamma}(b), as expected in very-low-cycle~fatigue.

 \FloatBarrier